John Bakewell Jr.

+John Bakewell Jr. (1872–1963) was an American architect, based in San Francisco, California, U.S.

+Biography

+John Bakewell Jr. was born on August 28, 1872, in Topeka, Kansas, U.S. He studied architecture at University of California, Berkeley, and École des Beaux-Arts in Paris.
+Arthur Brown Jr. had been his classmate in at École des Beaux-Arts.

-John Bakewell Jr. (1872–1963) was an American architect, based in San Francisco.
-With Arthur Brown Jr., he formed the architectural firm of Bakewell and Brown, which designed many San Francisco Bay Area landmarks.
-Following the dissolution of Bakewell and Brown in 1927, Bakewell formed the new partnership of Bakewell & Weihe with longtime employee Ernest Weihe.
+Working with Arthur Brown Jr., in 1905 they formed the architectural firm of Bakewell and Brown, which designed many San Francisco Bay Area landmarks.
+Following the dissolution of Bakewell and Brown in 1927, Bakewell formed the new partnership of Bakewell and Weihe with longtime employee Ernest Weihe.